dillibabu15/weather-app-using-react/README.md

 # 🌤️ Weather App

-A fully responsive weather application built using **React.js** and **OpenWeatherMap API**.
+A weather application built using **React.js** and **OpenWeatherMap API**.
 It allows users to search for current weather conditions in any city, including temperature, humidity, wind speed, visibility, and air pressure.

 ## 🚀 Features